howardosborne/grow/walks.md

 </div>
 </div>

-Olney is a confortable Georgian town and as the signs say, the 'home of Amazing Grace'.
+Olney is a comfortable Georgian town and as the signs say, the 'home of Amazing Grace'.
 You might want to spend some time here finding out more at the [Cowper and Newton museum](https://cowperandnewtonmuseum.org.uk/).

 It's also home to [pancake racing](http://olneypancakerace.org/), but if you're here at the wrong time of year, you could always make up your own race with something from the [Pancake Parlour](https://www.olneypancakeparlour.co.uk/).